John Wesley spoke about the destructive potential of alcohol in the strongest possible terms:

-While most Wesleyans have advocated for total abstinence from alcohol, some insist that Scripture advises moderation and there is little to discuss.
-After all, Paul instructed Timothy, “Drink no longer water, but use a little wine for thy stomach’s sake and thine often infirmities” (1 Timothy 5:23).
+While most Wesleyans have advocated for total abstinence from alcohol, some insist that teetotalers overstep the Bible’s call for moderation.
+After all, Paul instructed Timothy, “Drink no longer water, but use a little wine for thy stomach’s sake and thine often infirmities” (1 Tim.
+5:23).
 In John 2:1-11, Jesus turned water into wine.
 Judges 9 makes reference to wine being an enjoyable drink.
 Isaiah 55 uses wine as a symbol of blessing.
 Leviticus 23 and Exodus 29 refer to offerings of the fruit of the vine being brought to God.

 Some contend that “abusus usum non tollit (‘Abuse does not take away proper use’)” and teetotaling churches stifle Scriptural freedom by codifying their scrupulous position.
-We should take this charge seriously, and be careful that our attitude does not invite further criticism.
-Nevertheless, these objections presuppose that wine in the Bible is comparable to wine in 2018, and that freedom is characterized by license rather than responsibility.
+But these objections presuppose that wine in the Bible is comparable to wine in 2018, and that freedom is characterized by license rather than responsibility.

 Wine: Then and Now